unicode-org/message-format-wg/spec/syntax.md

 except for surrogate code points U+D800 through U+DFFF.
 The characters `\`, `{`, and `}` MUST be escaped as `\\`, `\{`, and `\}`.

 All code points are preserved.
+Whitespace in text is significant.

 ```abnf
 text = 1*(text-char / text-escape)